susanBuck/slides/2014-03-22-GG_Boston/02_CSS_Basics.md

 ## What is CSS?
-* CSS stands for Cascading Style Sheets.
+* Cascading Style Sheets
-* CSS is a way to describe how the content on your page should look.
+* CSS is a way to describe how the content on your page should look